 With the quest to win their first championship in a major league since 1959 and with their second consecutive trip to the Cebu Schools Athletic Foundation, Incorporated (CESAFI) finals, the USC Warriors took advantage of the opportunity and have taken game one of their best-of-five series against the University of the Visayas Green Lancers, 76-70.

-The Warriors and Lancers exchanged shots for most of the opening quarter until Lancer spark plug Jun Manzo, who led all scorers with 23 points, was able to penetrate the Warriors defense to propel the Lancers to an 8-point lead.
+The Warriors and Lancers exchanged shots for most of the opening quarter until Lancer spark plug Jun Manzo, who led all scorers with 23 points, was able to penetrate the Warriors defence to propel the Lancers to an 8-point lead.

 The Warriors, led by Shooster Olago, regrouped and took a 4-point lead heading into the half, 36-32.